thelabuzov/100-days-of-code/log.md

 **Thoughts**: I really enjoyed writing code with a Tailwind CSS, because there are plenty of utilities for me to create websites.
 It's fast and clean.

 **Link(s) to work**: [Netflix](http://codlipa.github.io/100-days-of-code/code/047/netflix)

+### Day 48: October 17, 2021

+**Today's Progress**: Developed the main sections and positioned media files.
+4 hours of coding went great except for a couple of silly bugs.

+**Thoughts**: More code, more questions.
+How to create pseudo-element and minify code unknown.
+I spent the day productively, I'm happy with myself.

+**Link(s) to work**: [Netflix](http://codlipa.github.io/100-days-of-code/code/048/netflix)